deephyper/deephyper/docs/examples/examples_hpo/plot_hpo_text_classification.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 125-127
+GENERATED FROM PYTHON SOURCE LINES 126-128

-.. note:: The `collate_fn` function works on a batch of samples generated from `DataLoader`.
-The input to `collate_fn` is a batch of data with the batch size in `DataLoader`, and `collate_fn` processes them according to the data processing pipelines declared previously.
+.. note:: The :code:`collate_fn` function works on a batch of samples generated from :code:`DataLoader`.
+The input to :code:`collate_fn` is a batch of data with the batch size in :code:`DataLoader`, and :code:`collate_fn` processes them according to the data processing pipelines declared previously.

 ..
-GENERATED FROM PYTHON SOURCE LINES 129-133
+GENERATED FROM PYTHON SOURCE LINES 130-134

 Define the model
 ~~~~~~~~~~~~~~~~

-The model is composed of the [nn.EmbeddingBag](https://pytorch.org/docs/stable/nn.html?highlight=embeddingbag#torch.nn.EmbeddingBag) layer plus a linear layer for the classification purpose.
+The model is composed of the `nn.EmbeddingBag <https://pytorch.org/docs/stable/nn.html?highlight=embeddingbag#torch.nn.EmbeddingBag>`_ layer plus a linear layer for the classification purpose.

 ..
-GENERATED FROM PYTHON SOURCE LINES 135-153
+GENERATED FROM PYTHON SOURCE LINES 136-154

 .. code-block:: Python